ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 the Domain Owner can update the policy record to indicate that it considers authentication failures to be a clear indication that use of the subdomain is not valid.
-It would do this by altering the DNS record to advise receivers of its position on such messages ("p=reject") and removing the testing flag ("t=y").
+It would do this by altering the DNS record to advise Mail Receivers of its position on such messages ("p=reject") and removing the testing flag ("t=y").

 After alteration, the DMARC policy record might look like this when retrieved